James Outman Player Props: Dodgers vs. Rays

 Rays Pitching Rankings

-- The 8.3 strikeouts per nine innings compiled by the Rays pitching staff ranks 23rd in MLB.
+- The Rays pitching staff is 23rd in the league with a collective 8.3 strikeouts per nine innings.

-- The Rays have a 3.69 team ERA that ranks fifth across all league pitching staffs.
+- The Rays' 3.67 team ERA ranks fourth among all MLB pitching staffs.

-- The Rays surrender the ninth-fewest home runs in baseball (52 total, one per game).
+- Rays pitchers combine to give up 52 home runs (one per game), the eighth-fewest in baseball.

-- Beeks gets the start for the Rays, his sixth of the season.
-He is 1-2 with a 4.68 ERA and 22 strikeouts through 25 2/3 innings pitched.
+- Glasnow makes his first start of the season for the Rays.

 © 2023 Data Skrive.
 All rights reserved.